doseofted/prim-rpc/CLA.md

 owner will also need to sign this agreement.
 In situations where multiple parties own the work, all parties will be required to sign this agreement.

-By submitting a contribution to {project}, you grant {owner} a perpetual, worldwide, non-exclusive, no-charge, royalty-free, irrevocable copyright license to reproduce, modify, prepare derivative works of, publish, sublicense, transfer, and distribute Your Contribution and such derivative works.
+By submitting a Contribution to {project}, you grant {owner} a perpetual, worldwide, non-exclusive, no-charge, royalty-free, irrevocable copyright license to reproduce, modify, prepare derivative works of, publish, sublicense, transfer, and distribute Your Contribution and such derivative works.